Mahmoudi1993/Detectron2_Watcher/README.md

 # Detectron2_Watcher
 Object tracking implemented with Detectron2, Deep SORT and PyTorch.
 Detectron2 is Facebook AI Research's next generation library that provides state-of-the-art detection and segmentation algorithms.
 This platform is implemented in PyTorch.
 Thanks to its modular design its a very flexible and extensible framework providing fast training.
 We can take the output of Detectron2 feed these object detections into Deep SORT (Simple Online and Realtime Tracking with a Deep Association Metric) in order to create a highly accurate object tracker.

+# Demo of Object Detector on People

 # Demo of Object Detector on Cars

 ![ezgif com-video-to-gif](https://github.com/Mahmoudi1993/Detectron2_Watcher/assets/74957886/c19d39b0-4403-4f15-b654-1cada2f057fe)

+# Demo of Object Detector on vehicle speed detection

 # Getting Started
 To get started, install the proper dependencies either via Anaconda or Pip.
 I recommend Anaconda route for people using a GPU as it configures CUDA toolkit version for you.